davidrhoden/davidrhoden-basic-netlify/timeline/pil-on-bandstand-may-17-1980.md

 ---
 title: I saw Public Image Limited on American Bandstand.
 date: 1980-05-17T11:00:00.000Z
-summary: We rarely watched Bandstand but we were at a friend's house.
 excerpt: We rarely watched Bandstand but we were at a friend's house.
 image: /static/img/timeline/PIL-john-brian-king-may-17-1980.jpg
 tags: